LordHeImchen/ipypetrinet/README.md

 - `Graphs` will show a dropdown of two example graphs, which can be selected to play around with.
 - `Save Graph` will save the currently displayed graph in the `Graphs` dropdown.
 (CAUTION: It will only be stored temporarily in the local storage of the browser)
-- `Import JSON` allows you to import a JSON-file as a graph to be displayed in the widget.
-This also restores the case- and event-attributes of the imported model.
-(Is currently only displayed if it has the jointjs-graph syntax)
+- `Import Graph` allows you to import a JSON- or PNML-file as a graph to be displayed in the widget.
+This also restores available conditions, case- and event-attributes of the imported model.
+If the PNML-file does not provide proper position attributes, its approximate layout will be restored automatically.
 - `Download SVG` allows you to download the current graph as SVG.
-- `Download JSON` allows you to download the current graph as JSON-file, which may be imported in another session to resume working.
-It also stores the corresponding case- and event-attributes.
+- `Download Graph` allows you to download the current graph as JSON- or PNML-file, which may be imported in another session to resume working.
+It also stores the corresponding conditions, case- and event-attributes.
 - `Zoom in` and `Zoom out` will enlarge or shrink the graph.
 - `+ Place` will add a new place to the canvas.
 - `+ Transition` will add a new transition to the canvas.
 Please keep in mind that transitions always need a label.
 Within the transitions, conditions can be added using the attached add-button.
 - `+` will add a token to a previously selected place.
-You can select places or transitions by simply left-clicking on them.
+You can select places or transitions by simply left-clicking them.
 Note that transitions cannot contain any tokens, while places may contain any positive number of tokens.
 - `-` will subtract a token of a previously selected place.
 Note that a place cannot contain a negative number of tokens.
-- `Remove` will delete a previously (i.e. the currently) selected cell and all adjacent links.
+- `Layout` gives the user the possibility, to automatically generate a layout for the given graph.
+There are some options that can be customized in order to obtain the desired result.
 - `Clear` will delete the whole graph off the canvas.
 You can now start over with a fresh canvas.
 (CAUTION: at this point in time this cannot be revoked)
 - `Lock` will freeze the whole model, so cells can't be moved around or deleted anymore.
-However, you can still relabel cells by double-clicking them.
+However, you can still modify the properties of cells by double-clicking them.
 - `Play` will simulate the Petri net.
-Please mind that this simulation-mode doesn't take any conditions or probabilities into account.
+Please mind that this simulation-mode doesn't take any conditions, case- and event-attributes or probabilities into account.
 - `Stop` will stop the current simulation.
 (CAUTION: clicking `Play` twice without clicking `Stop` in between will cause undefined behavior.)
 - `Reset` will reset the model to the state it had the last time a token was added or removed.
+Moreover, the graph is set back to its initial position and the zoom-level is reset.
 - `+ Attributes` will open a popup which allows you to add and delete both case- and event-attributes.
-A few options for the dynamic generation of variables are already supported (normal-, binomial-, gamma- and exponential-distribution).
+A few options for the dynamic generation of variables are already supported (static list with probabilities, normal-, binomial-, gamma- and exponential-distribution).
 Please note, that you have to choose a certain transition to be extended by the respective event-attribute.

 Furthermore, the PetriWidget comes with two attributes and a readily implemented simulation functionality.
 The attributes may be obtained by typing `widget.graph` and `widget.caseAttrs`.
 If you want to draw the net once again using gviz, you can run `widget.drawPetriNet(widget.graph)`.
 However, the main and most interesting function is `widget.generate_eventlog(graph=widget.graph, case_attrs=widget.caseAttrs)` which will simulate an event log as a pandas dataframe and compute the respective event-attributes and case-attributes dynamically.
+There are several optional parameters that can be modified.
+Additionally, some basic methods are included to subsequently contaminate the event log with noise like silent or double activities, missing start/end or randomly switching timestamps.
+Hint: by typing `widget??` in a jupyter notebook, all implemented methods (including helper methods) can be inspected.

 ## Development Installation